 - The game is installed system wide and is available for all users.

-- The game always contains an entry, complete with icon, in the desktop menu
+- The game contains an entry, complete with icon, in the desktop menu

-- Where practical the Mumble RPMs use the native system libraries rather than the bundled ones.
+- Where practical the Mumble RPMs use the native system libraries.

 - Mumble RPMs do not pollute the system library directories with bundled libraries